 Your attic or basement could be home to fantastic decorative items that you’ve inherited from your parents or simply forgot about.

 A weathered antique chair is a perfect centerpiece for your new Easter-inspired corner.
-Arrange a few old unused pots and don’t forget to add a spring banner.
+Also, arrange a few old unused pots.

 Flowers In A Vintage Watering Can